Composability is currently an Early Access Feature in Alpha status.

 participant2.ledger_api.javaapi.commands.submit_flat(Seq(HouseOwner), paintOfferCmd, workflowId = paint.name))

-When using automatic-transfer transactions, Canton infers a suitable domain for the transaction and transfers all used contracts to this domain before applying the transaction.
-In this case, the only suitable domain for the painter to accept the paint offer is the IOU domain.
-This is how the painter is able to accept the paint offer below without any explicit transfers being performed.
+When using automatic-transfer transactions, Canton infers a suitable sync domain for the transaction and transfers all used contracts to this sync domain before applying the transaction.
+In this case, the only suitable sync domain for the painter to accept the paint offer is the IOU sync domain.
+This is how the painter can accept the paint offer below without any explicit transfers being performed.

 // Wait until the painter sees the paint offer in the active contract store